weaveworks-experiments/fleeet/docs/design/cluster-api.md

  - is it worth running flux on the temporary cluster
  - do you need to pivot in the cluster API sense if you are going to run flux on the new cluster
  - how do secrets work, as always

+## Alternative sequence

+The bootstrap cluster is throw-away; it's just to provision the real control cluster, once.
+So it doesn't need Flux there.
+But we do want to end up with the definitions for the provider(s) in git;
+and, there is the use of git for recovering from a failure in the process.

+NB you might want a different set of providers in the control cluster than in the bootstrap cluster.

+ 1. Create a repo (if necessary)
+ 2. Create a temporary cluster
+ 3. Put the provider definitions in the repo, and apply them to the cluster (*)
+ 4. Put the control cluster definition in the repo, and apply it
+ 5. Wait for the control cluster to be ready
+ 6. Move the control cluster definition to the control cluster (**)
+ 7. Bootstrap Flux in the control cluster, with the repo already established.

+You now have a self-sustaining control cluster.

+* This has a kind of transactionality -- you don't want duff configuration in the repo.

+** You have to let it be created, then move it, _then_ you can let Flux apply the definition.
+This is because the definition is inherently runtime -- the provider fills in information that is not present in the static definition.
+For it to represent the real cluster, it has to be created during bootstrap then moved; applying the static definition would create it again.

+## Open questions

+**How do cluster moves work when you are going via GitOps?**

+They can't work by just applying the definition in a new control cluster; you have to move the definition, then you can let it be applied, just as in the note (**) above.

+**How often do people need tooling for bootstrapping?**

+Bootstrapping the whole thing is kind of a one-off -- is there something you would do more often?
+Perhaps --

+ - run a new control cluster and migrate to it
+ - move "independent" clusters under control of a control cluster
+ - do the above bootstrapping but with terraform